eclipse-ee4j/metro-wsit/wsit/samples/ws-trust/interop/readme.txt

 6. If you are behind a firewall which requires proxy for accessing the end points, edit your <java home>/jre/lib/net.properties and set the proxies.
 Or use the setProxy task of ant in the build.xml

-7. For secureconversation-mutual-certificate-11 scenrio, since runtime MEX (Metadata Exchange) is not used in the microsoft wsdl, set the STS manually by uncommenting the approprite STS in etc/client-config/wsit-client.xml .
+7. For secure conversation-mutual-certificate-11 scenario, since runtime MEX (Metadata Exchange) is not used in the microsoft wsdl, set the STS manually by uncommenting the appropriate STS in etc/client-config/wsit-client.xml .
    For s-m-m, set the microsoft STS, and for s-s-m, set the sun STS

 8. For the transport-binding , set the keystore and trust store of server to the keystores used in the samples.
 For eg, in domain.xml